alephium/www/src/content/blog/2025-02-18_Alephium-Partners-with-Hacken-to-Enhance-Blockchain-Security-2ad2f4d63db8/index.md

 description: 'We are pleased to announce a strategic partnership between Alephium and Hacken, a leading cybersecurity firm specializing in blockchain and…'
 ---

-We are pleased to announce a strategic partnership between Alephium and Hacken, a leading cybersecurity firm specializing in blockchain and…

----

 ### Alephium Partners with Hacken to Enhance Blockchain Security

 <figure id="d87a" class="graf graf--figure graf-after--h3">